Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Make a list of your degrees or certificates as well as the schools you went to
+- In the list, include your degrees or certifications and the colleges you went to

 Skills: